DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-6-ect-session-overview.md

 - How can you boost motivation?

   - Providing opportunities for pupils to experience meaningful success
-  - Creating a positive learning environment where it’s safe to make mistakes
+  - Creating a positive learning environment where it's safe to make mistakes
-  - Generating buy-in by linking success in school to pupils’ long-term goals
+  - Generating buy-in by linking success in school to pupils' long-term goals